-- 8. Council's Cemeteries Handbook is an important operational document that sits under the bylaw and covers subjects such as cultural or faith-based practices, fees and charges, how to apply for interment, purchasing burial rights, monument specifications, health and safety and behaviour in cemeteries.
-As a broader, higher-level instrument, the bylaw provides the ability for Council to regulate activities in cemeteries and enforcement provisions for non-compliance.
-The process for review of any bylaw is proscriptive and lengthy, whereas the handbook provides Council with more flexibility to review and make changes, in line with LGA consultation requirements and Council's Significance and Engagement Policy. - 9.
-Officers are in the early stages of review of the handbook, and input regarding the draft bylaw will be useful to feed into the process for review of the handbook.
+- 8. Council's Cemeteries Handbook is an important operational document that sits under the bylaw and provides operational guidance on issues such as cultural or faith-based practices, fees and charges, how to apply for interment, purchasing burial rights, monument specifications, health and safety and behaviour in cemeteries.
+As a broader, higher-level instrument, the bylaw provides Council with the powers to regulate activities in cemeteries and enforce against non-compliance.
+The process for review of any bylaw is prescriptive and lengthy, so the handbook provides Council with more flexibility to review and make changes in line with LGA consultation requirements and Council's Significance and Engagement Policy. - 9.
+Officers are in the early stages of reviewing the handbook, and input on the draft bylaw will feed into the review.
 Setting out requirements and rules in relation to topics such as natural burials and different cultural practices will be considered as part of the review of the handbook.